A place of unique beauty and charm – Tasmania is the ultimate getaway destination for a dose of luxury.

 Picnic Island

-Picnic Island, in Freycinet National Park, is one of only two private island experiences on this list.
-Found two-and-a-half hours north-east of Hobart, Picnic Island is available year-round pending on the type of stay you’d like to indulge in.
-Picnic Island can be booked exclusively for up to 10 guests with the hosted retreat focusing on activities such as kayaking, hiking, yoga, art and cooking.
+Searching for secluded accommodation in Tasmania?
+Picnic Island, found two-and-a-half hours north-east of Hobart, is available year-round pending on the type of stay you’d like to indulge in.
+Available for up to 10 guests only, Picnic Island is the type of getaway that focuses on activities such as kayaking, hiking, yoga, art and cooking.
 And, if you’re lucky, you can book overnight trips to view the penguins and shearwaters.
 Dolphins, seals and even whales regularly visit, so there’s no doubt you’ll get to know your neighbours quite well.
 There is nothing like having a whole island to yourself, so what are you waiting for?

 More info